Security-Onion-Solutions/securityonion-docs/best-practices.rst

 - avoid installing monitoring tools such as Zabbix as this may conflict with our existing :ref:`grafana` monitoring

+- avoid installing third-party endpoint security agents as they may break functionality or introduce unacceptable performance overhead

 - avoid changing file permissions or umask settings

 - hardening guidelines may break functionality, so if you must apply those hardening guidelines, we recommend testing thoroughly before deploying to production